davisssamuel/1brc/README.md

 # Sequential Solution

 Reading in a file, splitting lines, and calculating data is not incredibly complicated.
 The hard part is making it fast.
-I knew reading the 14 GB measurements file sequentially or line-by-line would be slow.
+I knew reading the 14 GB measurements file sequentially, line-by-line, would be slow.
 Nevertheless, I created a sequential solution so I could compare benchmarks between it and the parallel solution.

 # Parallel Solution